-Intentional or negligent harm caused in the operation of an AI-system fundamentally engages questions of liability, agency and causation.
-Some of the potential AI-related tort law implications include:
+Intentional or negligent harm caused in the operation of an Al-system fundamentally engages questions of liability, agency and causation.
+Some of the potential Al-related tort law implications include:

-- Given the high accuracy rates of many Al systems, should there be a different standard of care applicable to Al systems versus humans? - Does the training method of the AI (supervised learning vs. unsupervised learning) have any consequence on the liability analysis? - Can an AI system form the requisite elements of any tort, including intention? - If the AI system inexplicably destroys data, can it attract liability for economic loss to the injured party, and who is primarily responsible for that course of action? - Is the AI system mining for data in a manner consistent with trespass to property? - Can an Al system (e.g. chatbot) be liable (and its principal vicariously liable) for a misrepresentation in the course of its interaction with customers?
+- Given the high accuracy rates of many Al systems, should there be a different standard of care applicable to Al systems versus humans? - Does the training method of the AI (supervised learning vs. unsupervised learning) have any consequence on the liability analysis? - Can an Al system form the requisite elements of any tort, including intention? - If the AI system inexplicably destroys data, can it attract liability for economic loss to the injured party, and who is primarily responsible for that course of action? - Is the AI system mining for data in a manner consistent with trespass to property? - Can an Al system (e.g. chatbot) be liable (and its principal vicariously liable) for a misrepresentation in the course of its interaction with customers? - Is the AI system operating in an unlawfully annoying, prejudicial or disruptive manner such that it interferes with the reasonable enjoyment of land (e.g. a drone)?
+Who is liable? - Should a strict liability system with mandatory insurance be in place?
+Or joint and several liability among the various players?